Main Page

 Welcome to AnarchyinAction.org!

-AnarchyinAction.org provides research on anarchy.
-Coming from Greek words an (without) and archos (ruler), anarchy refers to situations without coercive hierarchy.
-Looking at and beyond self-proclaimed anarchist movements, we respond to Maia Ramnath's call to "locate the Western anarchist tradition as one contextually specific manifestation among a larger-indeed global-tradition of antiauthoritarian, egalitarian thought/praxis".[1]
+From Greek words an (without) and archos (ruler), anarchy describes situations without coercive hierarchy.
+Looking at and beyond self-proclaimed anarchist movements, we accept Maia Ramnath's call to "locate the Western anarchist tradition as one contextually specific manifestation among a larger-indeed global-tradition of antiauthoritarian, egalitarian thought/praxis".[1]
 We take our name from Colin Ward's 1973 book Anarchy in Action.

-This wiki is written by volunteers, and we encourage you to check our work and help us to improve it.
-Contact us with corrections or for assistance setting up an account.
-If you're a member of an organization or struggle described on this website, send us information on current campaigns.
+This wiki is written by volunteers, and we encourage you to check our work and help us improve it.
+Send corrections or account requests.
+If you're a member of an organization or struggle described on this website, send information on current campaigns.

 Societies